Join the Peaceful Revolution Against the Tyranny of Addiction

 It’s a challenge to live free.

-Today is the anniversary of the bloodless revolution in Portugal and in their unique approach to overthrowing a totalitarian government, the Portuguese set another great example of how to beat the tyranny of addiction.
+Today is the anniversary of the bloodless revolution in Portugal.
+In their unique approach to overthrowing a totalitarian government, the Portuguese set another great example of how to beat the tyranny of addiction.

 Red Carnations in the barrels of the guns of the military,